langflow-ai/langflow/docs/docs/integrations/notion/page-update.md

 - Ensure that you have a valid Notion integration token with the necessary permissions to update page properties.
 - Handle edge cases and error scenarios gracefully, such as invalid JSON format for properties or API request failures.
-- We recommend using an LLM to generate the inputs for this component, to allow flexibilty
+- We recommend using an LLM to generate the inputs for this component, to allow flexibility

 By leveraging the `NotionPageUpdate` component in Langflow, you can easily integrate updating Notion page properties into your language model workflows and build powerful applications that extend Langflow's capabilities.

 ## Troubleshooting